 Whether you are starting in business for the first time or are upgrading your office, anytime you view a commercial property, you have ideas pop into your head about how you might deal with the layout?
-Often many of these initial ideas are practical, however, before committing to anything we should give a methodical consideration to the practical considerations.
+Initially, you might look at online office supply stores like https://www.officemonster.co.uk/ to get an idea of what’s available to buy and perhaps even find some inspiration for the furniture or layout of your new office.
+Often many of these initial ideas that you have are practical, however, before committing to anything we should give a methodical consideration to the practical considerations.

 Open or Closed Plan?

 Open-plan offices have sharply come into focus in the last couple of decades.
 It is deemed that open-plan office space increases collaboration.
 It can also make more efficient use of the space; the lack of walls allows more desk space than in a traditional layout.
 Certain business types would not be suitable for this, anything that deals with highly confidential material or even hazardous substances.

 Organize by Department

 Do you need a separate space for different departments?
 One big open plan space works for some companies, but not for all.
 You may need quiet space for meetings and presentations to avoid disruption of other teams.
 Some departments need to process information that is confidential to others, such as PR.
 You may even require certain areas for confidential and restricted data, such as contracts, etc.

 We need to look at how we are going to set out the utilities.
 Do we need systems installed, such as a central air conditioning system or extra water supply, if we are manufacturing?
 These need to be planned for, both for cost and available space.
 Even if we are not looking for large-scale physical changes to the building, we need to get the most appropriate deals on energy and utilities.
 The best electricity and water accounts will vary depending on the volume of use.
 We also need to anticipate how much bandwidth we require for our internet connection, if we have hundreds of employees the package we need will differ from a small office of a dozen or so.